official-antistasi-community/A3-Antistasi-1.4/README.md

 A Persistent Whole Map Mission for MP co-op, focused on Resistance, Infantry and Guerrilla Tactics.
 Adapted heavily from Antistasi for 7thCavalry use for fun!

 ## Project Status

+### Game Information

+#### Latest Update

+The latest update is: 2.4.0.

+Campaigns running on versions older than 2.3.9 should be reset before playing this version.

+#### Before Starting a new Map

+ I advise all players to disable "Load Last Persistent Save" in the mission parameters when starting a new map for the first time.

 Master Branch: [![Build Status](https://travis-ci.com/AdamWaldie/A3-CAVASTASI.svg?branch=unstable)](https://travis-ci.com/AdamWaldie/A3-CAVASTASI)

 ### Attribution